 We have analyzed this rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
 4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This rule involves the establishment of a temporary safety zone.
-This rule is categorically excluded from further review under paragraph 34(g) of Figure 2-1 of the Commandant Instruction.
+This rule involves establishing a safety zone for a fireworks display launch site and fallout area and is expected to have no impact on the water or environment.
+This zone is designed to protect mariners and spectators from the hazards associated with aerial fireworks displays.
+This rule is categorically excluded from further review under paragraph 34 (g) of Figure 2-1 of the Commandant Instruction.
 An environmental analysis checklist supporting this determination and a Categorical Exclusion Determination are available in the docket where indicated under ADDRESSES.
 We seek any comments or information that may lead to the discovery of a significant environmental impact from this rule.